 - To have the ability to talk openly with their parents about what’s going on and how they feel

 - To have as little change to their routine as possible

 Between the two parents, it’s possible to minimize the divorce’s effect.
 Working together on what’s best for the child should remain a priority outside of everything else.
 At the Law Office of David Pedrazas, David is a Salt Lake City, Utah divorce attorney with years of experience, compassionately helping those dealing with divorce and family law issues.
 Do you know how to help your child through a divorce?
 Contact us to discuss how.
-Schedule a free case evaluation by giving us a call at 801-263-7078.
+Schedule a Legal Case Review by giving us a call at 801-263-7078.